chrismabdo/makersbnb/README.md

 ## User Stories

-   * As a user
+    As a user
-   * In order to access features
+    In order to access features
-   * I want to be able to sign up
+    I want to be able to sign up

-    * As a user
+    As a user
-    * In order to access features
+    In order to access features
-    * I want to be able to log in and log out
+    I want to be able to log in and log out

-    * As a user
+    As a user
-    * In order to make dollar
+    In order to make dollar
-    * I want to l*ist my space
+    I want to list my space

-    * As a user
+    As a user
-    * In order to book a space
+    In order to book a space
-    * I want to show all properties
+    I want to show all properties

-    * As a user
+    As a user
-    * Because I have MANY properties
+    Because I have MANY properties
-    * I want to list my whole empire
+    I want to list my whole empire

-    * As a user
+    As a user
-    * So I can advertise my space well
+    So I can advertise my space well
-    * I want to name each space, and provide a short description of the space, and a price per night
+    I want to name each space, and provide a short description of the space, and a price per night

     As a user
     So other users can see if the space is available
     I want to show available dates (potentially API)

-    * As a user
+    As a user
-    * In order to go on vacaaayyyyy
+    In order to go on vacaaayyyyy
-    * I want to request to stay at someone else’s castle
+    I want to request to stay at someone else’s castle

     As a user
     In order to let someone stay at my castle